 Rather, one should take the return to natural resources and sustainable management as a model for other areas of life.
 Because the conscious handling of our environment can also be transferred to the way we deal with ourselves and our work: Energy-efficient, sustainable work means more resource-saving, more pleasant and - ultimately, working more productively and better.

 Because even if such experiments are always exciting, I think getting out is not a sustainable model.
 Rather, we should use our technological knowledge to make our existing society more ecological.

-So, on one of my press trips to the Canary Island of Tenerife, I visited the bioclimatic settlement ITER and spent one night there - and I am concerned with the question: What does energy-efficient, CO2-neutral life actually mean?
-And could eco-houses be a model for the future?
+On one of my press trips to the Canary Island of Tenerife, I therefore visited the bioclimatic settlement ITER and spent a night there - and dealt with the question: What does energy-efficient, CO2-neutral life actually mean?
+And could the eco-houses be a model for that Future be?

 The emergence of the eco-settlement ITER

-1995, the Canary Research Institute for Technology and Renewable Energies (ITER) wrote an architectural contest for CO2 neutral houses, which were attended by 400 architects from 38 countries.
-The following editions were given for the houses: No larger than 120 square meters, maximum 3-4 bedroom and not more expensive than 1200 US dollars per square meter.
+In 1995, the Canarian Research Institute wrote for Technology and Renewable Energies (ITER) organized an architecture competition for CO2-neutral houses, in which over 400 architects from 38 countries took part.
+There were the following conditions for the houses: no larger than 120 square meters, a maximum of 3-4 bedrooms and no more than 1200 US dollars per square meter.